Information for Grant Seekers

 - Organizations must be locally operated and based in Kenya, Nigeria or South Africa.

 - Organizations must be registered NGO's in their country, and funds must be used for a charitable purpose.
-(Charitable purpose is defined by the US IRS as a broad range of activities that benefit the general welfare or the community.)
+(Charitable purpose is defined by the US Internal Revenue Service as a broad range of activities that benefit the general welfare or the community.)

 - Organizations must work with youth preferably developing strong identities for effective leadership as well as support youth work on behalf of their communities.
 For sustainability, economic development is an important component.